-Transfer students who do not complete the Texas common core requirement will be evaluated on a course-by-course basis.
+Transfer students who do not complete the Texas common core requirement prior to matriculation at CTX will be evaluated on a course-by-course basis.

-Transfer students who complete the Texas Common Core requirements at an accredited college or university will not be evaluated on a course-by-course basis.
-Instead, all of the Concordia Common Experience requirements will be satisfied with the following exception:
+Transfer students who complete the Texas Common Core requirements at an accredited college or university prior to matriculation will not be evaluated on a course-by-course basis.
+Instead, all of the Concordia Common Experience Curriculum requirements will be satisfied with the following exception: